On a journey through his senses, Juanma tells us about what made walking the Via Francigena in Tuscany so special.

 As the proverb goes, a change is as good as a rest and, strongly determined to give all my senses a well-deserved change, I made my way to an early flight into Pisa airport, ready for my adventure under the Tuscan sun but the chilly and humid Irish weather somehow managed to get in my suitcase and travelled all the way with me to a rather gloomy San Miniato.
 Worry not, the bad weather was not there to stay, at least for a while…

 Being a Spanish man, I could not find a better way to start my holidays than the smell of fresh coffee and pastries in the breakfast room.
-I close my eyes as to not interrupt my nose from this moment of magic and the smell of salami and cheeses flooding your nostrils let you know that the feast is about to commence.
+I close my eyes so as to not interrupt my nose from this moment of magic and the smell of salami and cheeses flooding your nostrils lets you know that the feast is about to commence.

 Some playful drops of rain wet the ground on our last stretch into Gambassi.
 “How unlucky” I think to myself moments after unpacking my rain-jacket, and seconds before being struck with the last blow of the day.
 The dry cobbles and slabs of the thermal city have a unique way to make the visitor feel welcome.
 Pesto and amaretto for dinner, and technical KO on the first round.